Madara273/ROOT6R/README.md

 3. The patched vbmeta is in the vbmeta folder.

-4. Follow the link to view the video instruction: https://vm.tiktok.com/ZMMChLwKL/.

-5. QUALCOMM HS-USB QDLoader 9008 driver located in the program+driver folder
+4. QUALCOMM HS-USB QDLoader 9008 driver located in the program+driver folder

 Add-ons:
 #source code - nx666j kernel